 At Mayo Clinic, we assemble a team of specialists who take the time to listen and thoroughly understand your health issues and concerns.
 We tailor the care you receive to your personal health care needs.
 You can trust our specialists to collaborate and offer you the best possible outcomes, safety and service.

 Mayo Clinic is a not-for-profit medical institution that reinvests all earnings into improving medical practice, research and education.
 We're constantly involved in innovation and medical research, finding solutions to improve your care and quality of life.
 Your doctor or someone on your medical team is likely involved in research related to your condition.

 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care — and trusted answers — like they've never experienced.

 What Sets Mayo Clinic Apart

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-Specialists in ophthalmology at Mayo Clinic in Florida treat adults who have retinal diseases and disorders.
+Specialists in ophthalmology at Mayo Clinic treat adults who have retinal diseases and disorders.